-Rosa rugosa ‘Roseraie de l’Hay’ bearing lots of wine-coloured flowers with a good fragrance.
-It is a large, dense rugosa rose with fresh, green leaves.
+Rosa rugosa ‘Roseraie de l’Hay’ is a large, dense rugosa rose with fresh, green leaves and wine-coloured flowers with a good fragrance.
 It can be trimmed into a flowering hedge and is tolerant of poor soils.

 Rosa ‘Charles de Mills’